stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/add-network-policy/add-network-policy.md

 A `Network Policy` allows you to specify how groups of pods are allowed to communicate with each other and with other network endpoints.
 It acts as a firewall for your pods, controlling both incoming and outgoing traffic based on defined rules.
 Network policies are used to enhance the security and isolation of your applications.

-In SAAP we are using a `Network Policy` to control communication between pods within our cluster.
+In SAAP we are using `Network Policies` to control communication between pods within our cluster.
 This helps ensure that your application pods can communicate only with specific pods (e.g., MongoDB) and restricts communication from other pods that should not have access.
 By configuring `ingress` and `egress` rules, you are specifying the allowed traffic paths, thus enhancing the security and control of your application's network communication.

 ## Objectives